stephenajulu/julzinsight.co/content/services/open-source-solutions-extended.md

 - **Phabricator**: An open-source suite of tools for code review, project management, and collaboration, providing a comprehensive platform for software development teams.
 - **Review Board**: An open-source web-based code review tool that supports multiple version control systems, enabling collaborative code reviews and improving software quality.

-If you have any specific categories in mind or need more solutions for any existing categories, feel free to let me know!

 ### Additional OSS Solutions for Enterprise and GovTech:
 Other open-source software solutions we offer with support for 800+ more tailored to fit.